etingof/talks/devconf-ironic-and-edgy/source/index.rst

 Challenges:

 * No living soul to "turn it off and on again"
-* Remote management over lossy public networks
+* Remote management over lossy and insecure network

 ..
 Things to talk about ^

-  The distant pieces of the infrastructure could be hard to attend physically to power cycle or replacement.
+  The distant pieces of the infrastructure could be hard to attend physically for power cycle or replacement.
 That makes versatile remote management even more relevant.

   However, network access to the outskirts of the network could be problematic because the access network could be lossy, unstable, slow and insecure.

-  These desires and constraints fuel further development of the remote management harness.
+  These desires and constraints fuel further development of the remote management technology.

 Bare metal at the Edge
 ======================